Ippei Mizuhara, ex-interpreter for MLB star Shohei Ohtani, likely to plead not guilty as a formality

 There was no evidence Ohtani was involved in or aware of Mizuhara’s gambling, and the player is cooperating with investigators, authorities said.

 The court appearance comes after Ohtani’s back tightness forced him to leave a Saturday night game against the San Diego Padres.
-While he sat out Sunday’s game as well as a precaution, he’s having an outstanding season, hitting 11 home runs with a National League-best .352 batting average going into Monday’s game against the San Francisco Giants.
+While he sat out Sunday’s game as well as a precaution, he’s having an outstanding season, hitting 11 home runs with a .354 batting average.
+Ohtani returned to the lineup Monday and had two hits in the Dodgers’ 6-4 win over the San Francisco Giants.

 Mizuhara’s plea agreement says he will be required to pay Ohtani restitution that could total nearly $17 million, as well as more than $1 million to the IRS.
 Those amounts could change prior to sentencing.
 The bank fraud charge carries a maximum of 30 years in federal prison, and the false tax return charge carries a sentence of up to three years in federal prison.